 Nine more COVID-19 deaths reported in W.Va.

 CHARLESTON, W.Va.
-(WSAZ) - The West Virginia Department of Health and Human Resources is reporting nine more COVID-19-related deaths and 873 more positive tests.
+(WSAZ) - According to the West Virginia Department of Health and Human Resources, nine more COVID-19-related deaths and 661 more cases have been reported in the state.

-According to DHHR, health officials confirmed the deaths of a 68-year old female from Monongalia County, a 92-year old male from Wayne County, a 66-year old male from Boone County, a 78-year old male from Wirt County, a 67-year old male from Grant County, an 87-year old female from Cabell County, a 67-year old female from Mercer County, an 87-year old female from Lincoln County, and a 69-year old male from Pleasants County.
+DHHR has confirmed the deaths of an 85-year old female from Kanawha County, a 47-year old male from Pleasants County, a 92-year old female from Kanawha County, a 90-year old female from Kanawha County, a 57-year old male from Wood County, a 59-year old female from Berkeley County, a 74-year old female from Boone County, a 74-year old male from Marion County, and a 76-year old male from Jefferson County.

 Copyright 2021 WSAZ.
 All rights reserved.